 Investigating what caused the death or serious harm of a patient (causation)

-We take it extremely seriously when patients suffer harm, and recognise that past actions which led to death or serious injury could undermine the reputation of nurses and midwives.
+We take it extremely seriously when patients suffer harm, and recognise that past actions which led to death or serious injury could undermine the reputation of nurses, midwives or nursing associates.

 However, we need to balance this with our need to help keep patients safe by avoiding a culture of blame or cover up.
-This means we do not punish nurses and midwives for making genuine clinical mistakes if there is no longer a risk to patient safety, and they have been open about what went wrong and can demonstrate that they have learned from it.
+This means we do not punish nurses, midwives and nursing associates for making genuine clinical mistakes if there is no longer a risk to patient safety, and they have been open about what went wrong and can demonstrate that they have learned from it.

-When we investigate and present these types of fitness to practise cases, we should focus on whether the nurse or midwife is likely to put patients at risk of harm in the future.
+When we investigate and present these types of fitness to practise cases, we should focus on whether the nurse, midwife or nursing associate is likely to put patients at risk of harm in the future.

-This will very often involve deciding whether or not a nurse, midwife or their team has put patients at risk of harm in the past.
-However, focusing on what harm resulted from a past incident won’t help us understand how likely it is that the nurse or midwife may repeat the conduct or failings that first caused the concern.
+This will very often involve deciding whether or not a nurse, midwife, nursing associate or their team has put patients at risk of harm in the past.
+However, focusing on what harm resulted from a past incident won’t help us understand how likely it is that the nurse, midwife or nursing associate may repeat the conduct or failings that first caused the concern.

-For this reason, we’ll only focus on whether the nurse or midwife’s clinical failings caused the death or serious injury of a patient if it's clear that the nurse or midwife deliberately chose to take an unreasonable risk with the safety of patients or service users in their care.
+For this reason, we’ll only focus on whether the nurse, midwife or nursing associate’s clinical failings caused the death or serious injury of a patient if it's clear that the nurse, midwife or nursing associate deliberately chose to take an unreasonable risk with the safety of patients or service users in their care.

-Before gathering evidence about whether or not the clinical failing did cause or contribute to death or serious harm, there would need to be evidence that the nurse or midwife:
+Before gathering evidence about whether or not the clinical failing did cause or contribute to death or serious harm, there would need to be evidence that the nurse, midwife or nursing associate:

 - was aware that something they were about to do could put the safety and wellbeing of others at risk